crahal/GWASDiversityMonitor/readme.md

 ### Running the Code

 This server is operating system independent (through the ``os`` module) and should work on Windows, Linux and OS X all the same.
 To run: clone this directory, ``cd`` into the directory, and then run ```bokeh serve gwasdiversitymonitor_app --show``` in a terminal to launch the server.
+In more detail, ``main.py`` generates the figures itself, and contains functions for each of the six plots which are then added to a Jinja2 template using curdoc().add_root().
+The template is stored in templates/index.html, and contains html and css to build in additional content (pulling in things like funding templates) and bootstrap it.
+The ``generate_data.py`` script updates the html with summary statistics from ``gwasdiversitymonitor_app/data/summary/summary.json``.

 ### Versioning

-This dashboard is currently at Version 0.7.0, and wholly represents a prototype.
+This dashboard is currently at Version 0.8.0, and wholly represents a prototype.
 Please note: although the library logs data updates, it could be that additional dictionary based classifications are required with regards to the ```/data/support/dict_replacer_broad.tsv``` file.
-Please raise an issue in this repo to alert us of any necessary changes, or any suggestions which you may have in general.
+Please raise an issue in this repo to alert us of any necessary entries, or any suggestions which you may have in general.

 ### License

 This work is free.
 You can redistribute it and/or modify it under the terms of the MIT license, subject to the conditions imposed by the [EMBL-EBI license](https://www.ebi.ac.uk/about/terms-of-use).
 The dashboard comes without any warranty, to the extent permitted by applicable law.

+## Acknowledgements

+We are grateful to comments on the source code and infrastructure from [Ian Knowles](https://github.com/ianknowles), [Yi Liu](https://github.com/YiLiu6240), [Molly Przeworski](https://przeworskilab.com/), [Ben Domingue](https://github.com/ben-domingue), [Sam Trejo](https://cepa.stanford.edu/people/sam-trejo) and the [Sociogenome](http://www.sociogenome.org) group more generally
 ### To Do

-1. Javascript callbacks to better generate the summary_statistics.html.
+1. Javascript callbacks to better generate the ``summary_statistics.html``.
 2. Better sizing for mobiles.
-3. Better bootstrapped block colours
+3. Better bootstrapped block colours.
-4. Optimise for efficiency
+4. Optimise for efficiency (dtypes, input dataframes, etc).
+5. Unit testing.
+6. Refactoring of both generate_data.py and main.py.

+Full MoSCoW analysis available on request.